Fall 2021 Workshops

 Wednesday, Oct.
 27 at 3:30pm (in-person, Frist room 329 ) RSVP seating is limited.

 Transitioning from Coursework to Research

 When you finish your very last course ever you may feel joy, relief, or simple exhaustion.
 This is a major step in your graduate studies!
 However, when the next term begins, you may feel anxious and uncomfortable, as not returning to the classroom as a student is a major transition.
 You may feel uneasy about the vast landscape of unstructured time ahead of you and think wistfully about the daily and weekly accountability of assignments and external deadlines.
-In this workshop targeted to grad students who will soon complete coursework (or have recently achieved this milestone), we will discuss how to optimize your schedule and productivity as you launch into independent dissertation work and transition from “student” to “independent researcher" and "scholar.”
+In this workshop targeted to grad students who are about to complete coursework (or have recently achieved this milestone), we will discuss how to optimize your schedule and productivity as you work toward completing your dissertation and transitioning from “student” to “scholar.”

 Are you interested in and good at lots of different things?
-Do you like to get involved in multiple activities and do you tend to say “yes” whenever someone asks you to do something, or an opportunity arises?
+Do you like to get involved in multiple activities?
+And do you tend to say “yes” whenever someone asks you to do something, or an opportunity presents itself?
 Being involved, engaged, and open to new experiences can be wonderful, but sometimes the tendency to say “yes” leads to taking on too much and feeling overwhelmed.
 In this workshop open to all graduate students and postdocs, we will explore and practice strategies for how, when, and whether to say “yes” to taking on tasks, as well as how to artfully relinquish responsibilities that are no longer fulfilling.